WolvSec/Archived-WolveSec-Knowledge-Base/setup.md

 <b>BOOTCAMP: Please have these tools installed before the bootcamp!</b>

-This document list the main tool(s) used in a specific CTF category.
-The four "classical" categories in CTFs are:
+This document list the minimum tool you need installed but also the main ones used in CTFs.
+The tools are arranged by the four "classic" categories:
 * Reverse engineering
 * Binary exploitation (aka pwn)
 * Cryptography